DataTalksClub/data-engineering-zoomcamp/README.md

 - Familiarity with SQL
 - Experience with Python (helpful but not required)

-No prior data engineering experience is necessary.
+No prior data engineering experience is required for this program.

 ### **Modules**